96boards/projects/home_surveillance/part-2/README.md

 ```shell
 $ sudo python dataset.py
 ```
-Script will prompt to enter user ID.
-Type 1 and press Enter.
-If multiple faces needs to be detected, it should be executed multiple times with different user ID's (2,3,4 etc...).
+Script will prompt the user to enter the users Name.
+Type Your name and press Enter.
+If multiple faces needs to be detected, it should be executed multiple times.
+The script will mantain the User's Id Vs Name in a CSV file "file.txt"

-This script captures 30 instances of the face infront of camera and stores inside *dataset* directory.
+Everytime the user runs dataset.py, it updates file.txt, captures 30 instances of the face infront of camera and stores inside *dataset* directory.
+Both dataset.py and facedetect.py read from this file.txt csv file and use it as a look up to display the users name on the detected face.

+For the sake of convineance, dataset.py also updates the training dataset seen in #3.2 below.
+This way the user does not have to train the face detection every time they update the dataset.
+For educative purpose, the training script (trainer.py in ##3.2 below) is also seperately included to make the distinction between capturing the data using face detection and training the dataset to realize face recognition.

 ## 3.2 Training dataset